MusicDin/kubitect/docs/examples/single-node-cluster.md

 <div markdown="1" class="text-justify">

-This example shows how to setup a single node Kubernetes cluster using Kubitect.
+This example demonstrates how to set up a single-node Kubernetes cluster using Kubitect.
+In a single-node cluster, only one master node needs to be configured.
+The topology of the Kubernetes cluster deployed in this guide is shown below.

 <div class="text-center">
   <img